SweetySeelam2/Amazon-LLM-Recommendation-Dashboard/README.md

 ---

-# ⚖️ Copyrights
+# 🔒 Proprietary & All Rights Reserved
 © 2025 Sweety Seelam.
-All rights reserved.
-This Tableau dashboard is strictly for academic, research, and portfolio purposes.
-Unauthorized commercial use or replication is prohibited.
+This work is proprietary and protected by copyright.
+All content, models, code, and visuals are © 2025 Sweety Seelam.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

+For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com